 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath and realized that the water hasn’t been draining it, you’re aware of how annoying it could be.
-This not only slows the morning routine, but it can also be harder to clean up when you’re done.
-Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and harm the environment.
-The good news is there’s a lot of natural ways to unblock the shower drain, without the need for harsh chemical solutions.
+If you’ve ever stepped into a shower and realized that the water doesn’t drain it, you’re aware of how annoying it can be.
+This not only slows the morning routine, it also makes it more difficult to clean up when you’re done.
+Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and harm the environment.
+The good news is that there are plenty of natural ways to unblock the shower drain without resorting to harsh chemicals.

 Key Takeaways

-- Chemical drain cleaners can harm pipes and the environment.
+- Chemical drain cleaners can harm pipes as well as the environment.

-- There are several natural methods to get rid of the blockage in a shower like baking soda and vinegar, a wire hanger, or a wet/dry vacuum.
+- There are a variety of natural ways to get rid of the blockage in a shower for example, vinegar and baking soda and a wire hanger or a dry/wet vacuum.

-- To make use of baking soda and vinegar method: Gather supplies, remove the drain cover and any debris, then pour in baking soda followed by vinegar.
-Wait for 30 minutes then flush with boiling water.
+- Use baking soda with vinegar: Gather supplies, remove the drain cover and any debris, then pour baking soda and vinegar.
+Wait for 30 minutes before flushing with boiling water.

-- Wire hanger method Straighten the wire hanger and leave one end in its original shape and then create a hook on the top, and then place it into the drain, and then use it to pull hair and other debris out.
+- Wire hanger method to straighten wire hanger, leaving one end in its original form Create a hook at the end, insert it down the drain, and then use it to pull hair and other debris out.

-- Prevent future blockages by using a hair strainer in your shower.
-Run hot water after each use and refraining from running grease down your drains.
+- Prevent future blockages by using hair strainers in your shower.
+Run hot water after every use and avoiding the practice of pouring grease down your drains.

 Method 1: Bake Soda and Vinegar